 HLS 201 Emergency Management.
 (3) A. Emergency planning and response for various risks, threats, and hazards.
 Integration and coordination of different public safety disciplines; federal, state, and local responsibilities; role of private sector.

-HLS 210 Physical Security (3) A. Principles of physical design and application to include physical security surveys, integrated physical security technology systems, and risk identification and mitigation.
-Credit will not be awarded for both APS 210 and SEC 210.
+HLS 210 Cyber and Physical Security (3) A. Principles of physical design and application to include physical security surveys, integrated physical security technology systems, and risk identification and mitigation.

 HLS 225 Legal & Ethical Issues in Homeland Security.
 (3) A. Survey of American constitutional and national security law, homeland security legislation and executive orders, and judicial opinions.
 Review of international law, conventions, and declarations.
 Examination of conduct codes, ethical decision-making, ethical leadership, and moral courage.

 HLS 301 Critical Infrastructure Protection.
 (3) A. Identification, prioritization, and protection of critical infrastructure including information technology, telecommunications, chemical, transportation, energy, water, medical, emergency services, postal and shipping.
 Impact on personal safety and economic performance.